 The Power Rack – The Foundation of Strength Training Equipment

 Of those 4 exercises, only 1 can be done safely and with considerable weight without a rack (the deadlift).
 Attempt to squat, bench press, or overhead press without a rack, and you are selling yourself short.
-Leaving weight on the table, as it were.

 Because it’s the only way to get a heavily loaded barbell in the proper starting position for the bench press, overhead press, and squat – and it can have safety spotter arms, pins, or safety straps.

 Therefore the first important parameter is how much space do we have to work with?
 Will a car be parked in the garage?
 Are we able to take up half of a two-car garage?
 Will we need to stow the equipment to put the car into the garage?
 Don’t worry – there are options for all these things.

-A Power Rack For Limited Space
+Best Power Rack For Limited Space

-Far from flimsy, it’s from the Monster Lite line and the uprights are 3″x3″ 11-gauge steel.
+Far from flimsy, it’s from the Rogue Monster Lite (RML) line and the uprights are 3″x3″ 11-gauge steel.
 How tall?
 90 3/8 inches, or about 7.5 feet, which means it should fit easily into any standard sized garage.

 It’s also available in 21.5″ or 41.5″ depth (the distance the uprights will be from the wall.
 OK, so it “folds flat.”
 How flat?
 5″ (for the 21.5″ depth model).
 We’d recommend the 41.5″ depth, to give a bit more breathing room, in case you need a spotter behind the uprights – but note that the 41.5″ depth rack doesn’t fold as compactly as the 21.5″ model.

 It also comes with a pair of J-Cups (these hold the barbell) and a Quick Attach Pull-Up Bar and is compatible with all the standard Monster Lite (ML) accessories, if you want to add attachments.

-Lastly, it’s available in 11 different colors (shown in Rogue Red above).
+This power rack is available in 11 different colors (shown in Rogue Red above).
 Head on over to the Rogue page for this item, and check out the options.

 Want yours in black?
-You can save about $50 by getting the non custom color version – known as the Rogue RML-3W Fold Back Wall Mount Rack.
-This is also a great image highlighting the features of these racks, and showing just how flat this unit can fold:
+You can save about $50 by getting the non custom color version – known as the Rogue RML-3W Fold Back Wall Mount Rack (Rogue: Click to see price).

 Be aware that this model lists the stringers as optional, but if you are mounting to the average garage wall with 16″ on center studs – you need the stringers.